 The Cannabis Conservancy

 The Cannabis Conservancy provides an internationally recognized sustainability certification named “Simply Certified.”
 The certification protocol involves looking at any grow operation as a holistic entity, as opposed to a system made up of individual components.

-Recognized by regulatory bodies, the certification is granted to cannabis organizations that adhere to Good Agricultural Practices.
+This certification is recognized by many regulatory bodies.
+Moreover, the Cannabis Conservancy only grants the certification to cannabis organizations that adhere to Good Agricultural Practices.
 This involves the employment of waste reduction methods, energy-efficient lighting solutions, and water conservation techniques.

 The Cannabis Certification Council